 After almost a decade on the board of the Whistler Youth Soccer Club, Shrimpton served as President for seven years.

 He provided pro bono legal advice to numerous non-profits and charities and had for many years volunteered weekly for Whistler Community Services Society’s low-income law clinic in association with Access Pro Bono B.C.
 In July 2023, he was recognized with a provincial award for his APB service.

 He also served as Board Chair of The Whistler Forum for Dialogue and Innovation, the Whistler Village Church, and the Whistler Skiers Chapel (which then became the Whistler Interfaith Society).

-Mountain Law’s two-pronged practice focuses primarily on wills and estates and business law transactions.
+Mountain Law’s two-pronged practice focused primarily on wills and estates and business law transactions.